 Shop at a Farmers Market

 If you still aren’t satisfied after filling your stomachs at the amazing local eateries, head down to one of the farmers markets in the area for fresh produce, seasonal baked goods, children’s tents, and so much more.
-The South Range Farmers Market can be found Tuesdays from 3:00 pm to 6:00 pm at the baseball field parking area.
 For a full list of farmers markets, be sure to check out the list on the Visit Keweenaw Farmers Markets page!

 Grab a Fall Beverage

 Are you team pumpkin spice latte or apple cider?
 Either way, we got you covered!
 Head to Keweenaw Coffee Works for ethical and sustainable coffee in unique Yooper blends or seasonal favorites.
 Biggby Coffee also brings in local Michigan Apple Ciders every fall.
 Camp Coffee in Houghton releases delicious seasonal menus.
 If you're up in Copper Harbor, grab a hot spiced cider at the Brockway Inn & Coffeehouse.
 Or, check out many of the other amazing local coffee shops to see what their seasonal treats are!

 Whether you get out into nature or just witness it from the car, the Peninsula has a number of stunning scenic drives to enjoy.
 I would start at the Covered Road near Redridge.
 It is a dirt road located just west of Houghton off the Houghton Canal Road.
 The Covered Drive is an 18-mile-long segment of US-41 from Delaware to Copper Harbor.
 Brockway Mountain is another well-known scenic drive ending with panoramic views.
 Lastly, the entirety of M-26 has stunning views of tree covered roads to Lake Superior shoreline.
 Find our Ultimate Keweenaw Fall Scenic Drive here.